Vapi's industries use lockdown as a licence to pollute, the Damanganga be damned

 The Vapi industrial estate has more than 735 small, medium and large manufacturing units.
 Of these, 519 units discharge treated effluents through an underground GIDC pipeline that meets the drain called the Kalkada Khadi, where domestic waste water is also discharged, which finally joins the main Damanganga river.
 The main polluters are effluents from the industrial clusters of Vapi, solid domestic waste, sewage and open natural drains.

-In 2012, Prajapati and others took legal recourse to stop the discharge of untreated effluents into the Damanganga.
+In 2012, Prajapati and others took legal recourse to stop the discharge of untreated effluents into the Damanganga and other rivers of Gujarat.
 In 2017 the Supreme Court ruled that no untreated effluents or sewage was to be dumped in any water body in the country.
 It gave the State Environment Secretary and the member secretary of the State pollution control board the right to close down a polluting company and initiate criminal prosecution.

 VIA letter